vinayaky7/kubernetes/README.md

 kubeadm init --ignore-preflight-errors=all

-if you have multiple Kubeadm master then specify IP of the master & fire below command
+if you have multiple network interfaces & use any one of them speciically, then specify IP of the interface & fire below command

 $ kubeadm init --apiserver-advertise-address 192.168.1.8 --ignore-preflight-errors=all

-IP address in above command is the ip address of Kubemaster server that you want to advertise
+IP address in above command is the ip address of Kubemaster master of one of the interfaces that you wish to use & server that you want to advertise

 This will download and initiate kuberadm container and other apps